 Ms Jakes and some of her colleagues on the Board of Trustees make no secret of the fact that they used to be smokers and have now taken up vaping instead.
 So I wrote and asked her if she recognised e-cigarette use as drug (nicotine) addiction.

 The answer was a fudge: ‘The definition of addiction is, in itself, a contentious issue.’

-How about the Oxford English Dictionary (OED)?
+How about the Shorter Oxford English Dictionary?
 It defines addiction as ‘The state of dependence on a drug to the extent that it cannot be withdrawn without adverse effects.’
 That should be clear enough.